This is what I hear from moms almost every single day:

 - It still takes time, and you have to stay actively involved.
 While FlexJobs may cut a few steps out of the job-hunting process, you still have to keep an eye on things and log in fairly often to get the work you want.

 - Test the waters.
-While every penny counts, a one-month subscription to FlexJobs costs less than 50 cents a day when you break it down.
-If you can find $14.95 in your budget, you can get a lot out of one month.
+While every penny counts, a one-month subscription to FlexJobs costs less than 35 cents per day when you break it down.
+If you can find $9.95 in your budget, you can get a lot out of one month.
 And if you don’t get what you want in that time (or you find you’re just not using FlexJobs as much as you thought you would), then you know it’s not for you.

 - If you decide to stick with FlexJobs after one month, switch your plan so you can save a little money — you ultimately pay less per month if you go with a three-month or full-year plan.
 It’s important that you remember to do that, because unless you specify that you want to change (or cancel) your plan, your initial subscription will renew automatically.